-Noelle Paulson completed her master’s and doctoral degrees in nineteenth-century European art history at Washington University in St. Louis, Missouri, USA.
-Since moving to the Zürich area in 2009, she has worked as a freelance art historical researcher, writer, editor and consultant as well as an executive assistant in the field of architecture and urban design.
-Her essays on late nineteenth-century French painting have appeared in museum exhibition catalogues for the National Gallery of Canada, Ottawa, the Phillips Collection in Washington D.C., and Kunstmuseum Winterthur, among others, and she has presented public talks in the U.S. and Canada.
-Since February 2015, she is the Block Research Group's administrative coordinator.
+Noelle Paulson completed her Master of Arts and doctoral degrees in nineteenth-century European art history at Washington University in St. Louis, Missouri, USA.
+Since moving to Switzerland in 2009, she has worked as a freelance art historical writer, editor and consultant as well as an executive assistant in the field of architecture and urban design.
+Her essays on late nineteenth-century French painting have appeared in museum exhibition catalogues for the National Gallery of Canada, Ottawa, the Phillips Collection in Washington D.C., and Kunstmuseum Winterthur, among others.
+A recipient of numerous travel and research fellowships, she has presented public talks in the U.S., Canada, and the U.K. She joined the direction of the BRG as Administrative Coordinator in 2015.